 The Florida Digital Service ("FDS"), created within DMS, is the lead entity for cybersecurity for the State and is led by the State Chief Information Officer who is charged with implementing the State's comprehensive framework for addressing cybersecurity and establishing standards and processes consistent with best practices for IT security across all State agencies.
 The FDS is responsible for assessing cybersecurity risks and determining appropriate security measures for State agencies and local governments; creating and annually updating the statewide cybersecurity strategic plan, including security goals and objectives and performance monitoring; and annually reviewing each State agency's IT security plans.
-FDS is also responsible for maintaining the framework used by State agencies to annually review and consider upgrades to computing and software applications to help mitigate against potential breaches.
+FDS is also responsible for maintaining the framework used by State agencies and local governments to conduct risk assessments and reporting of security incidents.
+State law requires State agencies to annually review and consider upgrades to computing and software applications to help mitigate against potential breaches.
 Within Florida's emergency response capabilities through DEM, FDS established a Cybersecurity Operation Center ("CSOC") that creates a centralized threat clearinghouse and site for incident response coordination.
 The CSOC is staffed by cybersecurity experts that help to monitor threats and vulnerabilities faced by state agencies and local governments during emergency and regular operations.
 The Florida Cybersecurity Advisory Council, comprised of cybersecurity experts from outside of State government, serves as an additional resource to assist State agencies and local governments by reviewing cybersecurity policies, assessing ongoing and potential risks, assisting the FDS in developing cybersecurity best practice and examining inconsistencies between state and federal law regarding cybersecurity.